 Growing Rites of Itlimoc

 When Growing Rites of Itlimoc enters the battlefield, look at the top four cards of your library.
-You may reveal a creature card from among them and put the rest on the bottom of your library in any order.
+You may reveal a creature card from among them and put it into your hand.
+Put the rest on the bottom of your library in any order.

-At the beginning of your end step, if you control four or more creature, transform Growing Rites of Itlimoc.
+At the beginning of your end step, if you control four or more creatures, transform Growing Rites of Itlimoc.

 Growing Rites of Itlimoc Discussion